trobbie/commhelper/README.md

 ## Development environment

 After git clone, note that you should ignore development updates to the mock data used by json-server (which updates every time the data changes.
-To do this, run: git update-index --assume-unchanged src/testing/mocks/dev-data.json
+To do this, run:
+    git update-index --assume-unchanged src/testing/mocks/dev-data.json
+    git update-index --assume-unchanged src/testing/mocks/e2e-data.json

 ## Development server